 #4 Be Responsive

 Whether it be DMs, comments, tags, mentions, or Tweets, a recent study (The Social Habit) found that 42% of consumers expect a business to get back to them on social media within one hour.
 Researchers also found that even when queries are logged outside of business hours, 57% of consumers still expect to receive a response in the same timeframe as usual.
-On a global level, consumers increasingly expect their needs and wants to be attended to instantly.
+On a global level, consumers increasingly expect their needs and want to be attended to instantly.
 A slow response time will inevitably cost you.
+Take, for example, if you start an auto repair business, your local customers would have questions on the opening time, the kinds of services you do, and many others.
+Being responsive on social media would help gain customer trust and loyalty.
+You can also announce any promos and specials that you are offering on these platforms.

 2021 marketing strategies absolutely MUST include customer support on social media or via live chat.
 This goes for banking, government and of course retail.